fawda123/SWMPr/README.md

 `param_names` Vector of column names for a given parameter type (nutrients, weather, or water quality).
 Includes QAQC columns with 'F_' prefix.
 Used internally in retrieval functions.

-<b>retrieval</b>

-`all_params` Retrieve up to 100 records starting with the most recent at a given station, all parameters.
-Wrapper to `exportAllParamsXMLNew` function on web services.

-`all_params_dtrng` Retrieve records of all parameters within a given date range for a station.
-Optional argument for a single parameter.
-Maximum of 1000 records.
-Wrapper to `exportAllParamsDateRangeXMLNew`.

-`single_param` Retrieve up to 100 records for a single parameter starting with the most recent at a given station.
-Wrapper to `exportSingleParamXMLNew` function on web services.

-`import_local` Import files from a local path.
-The files must be in a specific format, specifically those returned from the CDMO using the <a href="http://cdmo.baruch.sc.edu/aqs/zips.cfm">zip downloads</a> option for a reserve.
-Data returned from this function are generally not in a usable format and are processed with other functions.

-<b>organize</b>

-`qaqc` Remove QAQC columns and remove data based on QAQC flag values.
-This function is used on data returned from any of the retrieval functions.
-Only applies if QAQC columns are present.

-<b>analyze</b>

-Not yet available.

 ##Files

 `funcs.r` Required functions, all categories.